Food and Food Ingredients

 Health Aids

-Sales of products used primarily as health aids or therapeutic agents are generally taxable.
-These include aspirin, cough drops or syrups, and other cold remedies, antacids, and all patent medicines or other products used as health aids.
-Sales of any product used primarily for medicinal purposes are taxable.
+Sales of products used primarily as health aids or therapeutic agents without a prescription are generally taxable.
+These include aspirin, cough drops or syrups, cold remedies, antacids, and all patent medicines or other products used as health aids.
+Sales of any other product used primarily for medicinal purposes without a prescription are taxable.

 Taxable Candy Examples